Who Is Linda Tripp?

 The Character Assassination Lawsuit

 Due to her label as the “whistleblower” in the Clinton-Lewinsky scandal, many blamed Tripp for smearing Clinton’s name and legacy.
 Tripp was under intense scrutiny and confidential information from her personnel files, F.B.I. files, security files and other government records made its way into the media.
 Tripp indicated that the information leak to the media was intended to spread ''embarrassing or damaging information for partisan political purposes.”
-Tripp sued the Department of Defense and the Justice Department for releasing her information in violation of the Privacy Act of 1974 and sought restitution for “harm to reputation and emotional distress and humiliation.''
+Tripp filed a lawsuit against the Department of Defense and the Justice Department for releasing her information in violation of the Privacy Act of 1974 and sought restitution for “harm to reputation and emotional distress and humiliation.''
 The government settled and awarded her a one-time payment of more than half a million dollars, a retroactive promotion, retroactive pay at the highest salary for 1998, 1999, and 2000, and a pension.

 Early Life, Education, and Career